AlanTanner/pdfjs-hugo-module/README.md

 <br />

-**Note:** Currently supports local file embed.
-If absolute URL from the remote server is provided, configure the CORS header on that server.
+== Currently supports local file embed.
+If absolute URL from the remote server is provided, configure the CORS header on that server. ==

 ## FAQ
 [\[Back to Top\]](#table-of-contents)